Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE-JPI)

 - Sustainable food security under climate change

-- Trade-offs between food supply, biodiversity and ecosystem services
+- Developing synergies and reducing trade-offs between food supply, biodiversity and ecosystem services

 - Adaptation to climate change